Devansh-Saraswat/AI-Chemist/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU-GPL-3.0 License.
 See the `LICENSE` file for more details.